How to Become Charles Mitch Turner, Writer

 Self publishing seemed the only out, as I knew the work to be for the most sub par.
 During the several years surrounding the self publishing, I wrote bits and pieces, aimed at eventual unification of the pieces into one huge autobiographical novel.
 With time I began to realize that the book was not feasible.
 I had too many half siblings that hated my guts.
 So I deleted most references to any living persons and riveted the newly molded superstructure onto a fictional framework.
 I had a novella, which I called, Beyond the Dark Water.
 It had none of the genius of Henry Miller or Philip Wylie, but was true to the material

 Then I set to work on a novel meant to employ some of the tricks of a Henry Miller.
-My book, Poppy Fields of Mars is aiming to find a publisher as I write.
-It does not seem hopeful.
-I refuse to self publish anymore.
+My book, Poppy Fields of Mars is a sloppy, self indulgent bit of refuse, but at least I got it out of my system.

 Lately, I have written Spelville and a number of shorter stories, including Sam Paine and Bonobos.
 Currently writing Mexican Red, a western, and just completed The Hollow Planet, science fantasy for teens and adults.
 First draft of Penny and Drew's Nearly Perfect Zoo completed.